 Fun fact about Tuvalu: As there are only two flights a week to get to Tuvalu, the unfenced airstrip is used as a public park and sports ground with locals gathering to play football when the sun loses its strength.

-You will rub shoulders with: It is unclear whether you will actually see anyone else on Tuvalu seen as only 4-5 visitors are on the island at any given point, so consider it an opportunity to meet the locals and let them guide you through their country or invite you to Sunday church.
+You will rub shoulders with: It is unclear whether you will actually see anyone else on Tuvalu seeing as only 4-5 visitors are on the island at any given point, so consider it an opportunity to meet the locals and let them guide you through their country or invite you to Sunday church.
+Truly one of the least touristy countries on this list that tourists can actually enjoy.

 3. Somalia – 400 visitors